 Bike to Work Day & Tour de Hunter Mill

 It’s hard not to notice how active Northern Virginia residents are - and it's no wonder, with all the amazing trails to explore in the area.
-As a testament to an appreciation of health, well-maintained biking trails and shared roadways, the Washington Area coordinates a Bike to Work Day with nearly 100 pit stops all over the area, including Fairfax County.
-The first 18,000 to register can pick up a free T-shirt at one of the pit stops!
+As a testament to an appreciation of health, well-maintained biking trails, and shared roadways, the Washington area coordinates a Bike to Work Day with nearly 100 pit stops all over the region, including Fairfax County.
+Registration isn’t required to attend.
+However, registered riders who stop by will receive the official 2026 BTWD t-shirt, while supplies last.
 So buckle up that helmet, pump up your tires, and hit the road!

-For more biking fun, and if you can't wait until the 17th, don't miss the Tour de Hunter Mill community bike ride, hosted by Fairfax County Board of Supervisors' Walter Alcorn.
+For more biking fun, and if you can't wait until the 15th, don't miss the Tour de Hunter Mill community bike ride, hosted by Hunter Mill Fairfax County Supervisor Walter Alcorn.
 There are two routes (a long and short one) that highlight various bike-friendly areas of the Hunter Mill District.
-This year's routes include the new shared-use path along the Washington & Old Dominion Trail.
+This year's routes include both short and long routes, which wind you past local parks, glide along the I-66 and Route 7 trails with seamless transit connections, and discover hidden back roads that lead all the way to Wolf Trap, one of the area's most iconic performing arts venues.
 Register here.

 Summer Festivals are Back